Bluetooth Proxy (ESPHome)

 Bluetooth thermometer and hygrometer from Xiaomi LYWSD03MMCObtaining the Existing Pairing Code

-The first option is to obtain the existing pairing code, which is stored on the Xiaomi Cloud.
-To do this, we will need to download the Token Extractor application from the web and prepare the login name and password for the Xiaomi Cloud (the same as used in the Xiaomi Home app on the mobile).
+The first option is to obtain the existing pairing code stored on the Xiaomi Cloud.
+Download the Token Extractor application from the web and prepare the login credentials for Xiaomi Cloud (same as used in the Xiaomi Home app).

 The installation is ideally done from the command line: